 - First, close the Steam Client and then navigate to the Steam file directory.
 It will be in the drive where the software was installed.

 - After that, search for clientregistry.blob file.

 Thereafter, restart the Steam Client and then check whether the problem has been fixed or not.
 If you find that the error exists then you should go back to the Steam directory.
-After that, run the Steammreporter.exe and then reboot the Steam application.
+After that, run the Steammreporter.

-Hopefully, the above-mentioned solutions should help you to resolve Steam content servers unreachable error without any hassle.
-Usually, disabling your proxy server or any chrome extension using such setting can fix the problem in no time.
+Hopefully, the above-mentioned solutions should help you to resolve the Steam content server’s unreachable error without any hassle.
+Usually, disabling your proxy server or any Chrome extension using such a setting can fix the problem in no time.
 Alternatively, you can try to reset your browser settings to try and fix the problem.